mauricelambert/PyObfuscator/README.md

 ### Python version

-Be careful with environement, the python version used to obfuscate the code should be used to execute it, because `builtins` methods can be differents.
+Be careful with environment, the python version used to obfuscate the code should be used to execute it, because `builtins` methods can be differents.
 Example using `python3.11` to obfuscate a code and using `python3.8` to execute the obfuscation:

 ```
 Traceback (most recent call last):